vincent-barilla/Mood-Mapper-Beta/README.md

         The downside: setting string to "" wipes out the tail of the string, which could have been coupled with the beginning of the next data chunk to form another tweet.
-This means I'm losing about half the tweets that I could be returning to the front end.
+This means I'm losing about half the tweets that I could be returning to the client.

-        Because the streaming is already very close to maxing out the geocoders on the front end, I'm leaving that alone.
+        But, because the streaming is already very close to maxing out the geocoders on the front end, I'm leaving that alone.
         Losing tweets actually acts as a de facto throttling measure; fixing it would double the load on geocoders, which they cannot support.
 If I can further boost the geocoders, then I can support the additional load.

       */

       if (endInd > startInd){
         tweet = string.substring(startInd, endInd);
         result = TweetAnalyzer.analyze(JSON.parse(tweet), wordBank);